Learn More About FOP Diagnosis & Treatment

 The FOP Treatment Guidelines, authored by the International Clinical Council on FOP, contain detailed medical information and guidelines on the symptomatic management of FOP.
 In order to continually provide updated guidelines with rapid access to physicians treating FOP patients worldwide, multiple simultaneous translations are not presently feasible.
 To ensure the widest distribution, guidelines are written in English and are accessible to physicians worldwide.

-International Clinical Council on FOP (ICC) is an autonomous and independent group of internationally recognized physicians who are clinical experts in FOP.
-The ICC shares best practices for clinical care and and is available for consult.
+The International Clinical Council on FOP (ICC) is an autonomous and independent group of internationally recognized physicians who are clinical experts in FOP.
+The ICC shares best practices for clinical care and and is available for consultation.

 Off-label Medication Resources